jarviscanada/jarvis_data_eng_SarazhiliuHe/README.md

 # Sara Zhiliu He .
 Jarvis Consulting

-I earned a Master's degree in Systems Design Engineering (Artificial Intelligence and Machine Learning Specialization) from the University of Waterloo in October 2024, where I built great foundation for software engineering and AI.
-Eager to expand my skill set, I completed a software engineering diploma program at BrainStation in February 2025, gaining hands-on experience in full-stack web development.
-I am an energetic software developer with a solid foundation in data structures, algorithms, programming languages (Java, JavaScript, Python), databases, and a passion for learning and applying new technologies to solve complex problems and build innovative solutions.
+I earned a Master's degree in Systems Design Engineering (Artificial Intelligence and Machine Learning Specialization) from the University of Waterloo, where I built great foundation for software engineering and AI.
+Eager to expand my skill set, I completed a software engineering diploma program at BrainStation, gaining hands-on experience in full-stack web development.
+I am an energetic software developer with professional experience as a Software Engineer at Jarvis and volunteer experience as a full-stack developer at Skill4Skill, driven by a passion for learning and applying new technologies to solve real-world problems and build innovative solutions.

 ## Skills